kindone/cppproptest/doc/WhyPropertyBasedTesting.md

 # Why Property-based testing?

 #### Generalization and abstraction

-Property-based testing lets you write tests using abstract ideas, instead of some dummy examples or contrived scenarios that are easy to break over time and hard to interpret.
-You can write your tests using specification or requirements - which are essentially described as combination of an input domain and expected behavior (=properties) of the concerned component.
+Property-based testing lets you write a test using abstract idea, instead of some dummy examples or a contrived scenario that is easy to break over time and hard to interpret.
+You can write your tests using specification or requirements - which are essentially expressed as combination of input domain and expected behavior (=properties) of the concerned component.

 #### Clear separation of variants and invariants